ustaxcourt/ef-cms/docs/backend.md

 │       ├── package-lock.json
 │       └── package.json
 ├── src
-│   ├── app-local.js // used for running the private API locally
-│   ├── app-public-local.js // used for running the public API locally
+│   ├── app-local.ts // used for running the backend locally
 │   ├── app-public.js // the public API which contains all the endpoints
 │   ├── app.js // the private API which contains all the endpoints
 │   ├── applicationContext.js // the application context